jerinwilson7/e_commerce-shopping-web-App/README.md

 Contributing

 Contributions are welcome!
 Please create an issue or pull request with any contributions.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.